FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Data Annotation

 where $\bar{P}$ denotes the mean proportion of observed agreement across all annotation units, and $\bar{P}_e$ indicates the expected probability of agreement under a random labeling assumption.
 Similar to Cohen’s Kappa, higher values signify stronger consensus among annotators.

-In \ficriticaled, we calculate Cohen’s Kappa for each annotator pair to evaluate pairwise consistency and Fleiss’ Kappa for the full group to measure overall reliability across both entity categories (\textit{numeric} and \textit{temporal}).
-These statistics confirm a high level of agreement among the annotators, underscoring the robustness of the dataset’s annotation process.
+In \ficriticaled, we calculate Cohen’s Kappa for each annotator pair to evaluate pairwise consistency and Fleiss’ Kappa for the full group to measure overall reliability across five entity categories.
+Statistics in table \ref{tab:agreement} confirm a high level of agreement among the annotators, underscoring the robustness of the dataset’s annotation process.